marikakosohorska/StayOnTheRidge/README.md

 ```

 ## Description
 The STON'R algorithm involves the computation of the gradient and hessian of the function.
-This implementation is able to switch between symbolic computation (using Symbolics.jl) and automatic differentiation (using ForwarDiff.jl package).
+This implementation is able to switch between symbolic computation (using Symbolics.jl) and automatic differentiation (using ForwardDiff.jl package).

 ## Example
 ### Function 2x₁x₂² - x₁² - x₂ on the square [-1,1]²